GunnWATT/watt/README.md

 ## Running Locally
 ###### These instructions assume you have a compatible version of Node installed.
 Install Node [here](https://nodejs.org/en/).

-Before running everything, install all necessary packages by running `npm install` in the root folder (as well as in every subfolder with a package.json; there are a lot of them).
+Before running everything, install all necessary packages by running `npm install` in the root folder.
 This should install all the dependencies required by the client, functions, and scripts and generate `node_modules` in each package and at the root with the installed files.

-Some new things are happening too: run `npm run build` in `/functions`, and delete all `package-lock.json` files you find.

 The following sections will go over how to run each component of WATT locally.